ruyakubu/BUILD-AzureML-workshop/README.md

 print(df.isna().any())
 ```

-When we run the “isna” function on the dataframe, we can see that there are 7 columns with null values in our dataset.
+When we run the *“isna”* function on the dataframe, we can see that there are 7 columns with null values in our dataset.
 Depending on the number of null values that a column has, we’ll keep or delete the column.

-As we count the columns with a high number of null values from the weight column.
-Although, Weight is liking to impact a diabetes patient’s readmission status, a majority of it’s values are null.
-Race is another column that has 12% of its values missing.
-This is not a signification number; we can drop the null values.
-The null values from payer_code and medical_specialty are significant either, so can drop the fields.
+* As we count the number of columns with null values, weight is the column with the highest null count.
+Although *weight* is likely to impact a diabetes patient’s readmission status, 97% of its values are null.
+So, this column is useless since a majority of the patients’s weight will be missing.
+* *Race* is another column that has 12% of its values missing.
+This is not a signification number;  hence we can drop just the null values.
+* The null values from *payer_code* and *medical_specialty* are not noteable either, so can drop the null values.

 ```python
 df = df.dropna()